-The 2020 program features guests, producers and thinkers that are involved with artist´s books from Tromsø, Norway and beyond, curated by Mondo Books and presented through a variety of platforms, in person and digitally live-streamed during the book fair.
+The 2020 program featured guests, producers and thinkers that were involved with artist´s books from Tromsø, Norway and beyond, curated by Mondo Books and presented through a variety of platforms, in person and digitally live-streamed during the book fair.

 Book Fair Launch

 More info to be announced soon

 Delphine Bedel (FRA / NLD) in conversation with Tine Semb (NOR)

 Delphine Bedel will present her research on the emergence of the term “feminism” and its historical relation to publishing, in the 19th century heteropatriarchal and colonial society.
 From the invention of the Gutenberg press in 1450 to 1881, the law forbade women in France to access the profession of printer, publisher, or typographer–with a few exceptions.
 How did women’s emancipation movements arise worldwide in this context?
 Reclaiming the legacies of feminist publishing is an urgent and collective process.
 Tine Semb is founder and organizer of Karmaklubb* — a nomadic queer oriented club concept, discursive platform, publisher and research hub in Oslo, Norway.